Nabil-2409/Kwosk-HQ-MAP-1-MOD/README.md

 it should say The map has been Installed

 If you wanna play with friends they should also have this map installed
-if they dont know how to install the give this github website
+if they dont know how to install then give this github website - https://github.com/Nabil-2409/Kwosk-HQ-MAP-1-MOD

 hope u like it(my first map i made)